Suffolk Tours

 Located on the Nansemond River, John Constant founded this important trading center and village known as Constant’s Warehouse, which would become the Town of Suffolk in 1742.

 Transportation for this tour is not available.
-Participants must meet at Constant’s Wharf Marina, 110 East Constance Road (behind the Hilton Garden Inn Suffolk Riverfront), at 9:30am for this particular tour.
+Participants must meet at Constant’s Wharf Marina, 110 East Constance Road (behind the Hilton Garden Inn Suffolk Riverfront), at 9:30 a.m.

 Bennett’s Creek Kayak Excursion